Registration for the 2020 SEP application is now open — click here to complete the registration survey

 The SEP Application assesses utility commitment and practices across four disciplines: smart energy program planning, energy efficiency and distributed energy resources, environmental and sustainability programs, and customer communication and education.

-To learn more about the requirements in the program application, please watch the recording of the 2019 SEP Release webinar.
+To learn more about the requirements in the program application, please watch the recording of the 2020 SEP Application Webinar.

 The application asks utilities to describe the leading practices for these disciplines in the following four sections: